YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 By default, -RECOVER -FORWARD does not apply AIMG record into the database. -APPLY_AFTER_IMAGE is compatible with -RECOVER, or -ROLLBACK action qualifiers only.

 .. parsed-literal::
-   -BR[OKENTRANS]=<extract file>
+   -[NO]BR[OKENTRANS]=<extract file>

--BROKENTRANS is an optional qualifier for -ROLLBACK, -RECOVER and -EXTRACT.
+-[NO]BROKENTRANS is an optional qualifier for -ROLLBACK, -RECOVER and -EXTRACT.
 If this is not specified and a broken transaction file creation is necessary, MUPIP JOURNAL creates one using the name of the current journal file being processed with a .broken extension.

 Note that, if selection qualifiers are specified, the broken transaction determination (and therefore lost transaction determination as well) is done based on the journal file that is filtered by the selection qualifiers.
 This means that a transaction's journal records may be considered complete or broken or lost, depending on the nature of the selection qualifiers.
 Using -FENCES=NONE along with the selection qualifiers will result in every journal record to be considered complete and hence prevent broken or lost transaction processing.